wtorricos/SAFEFromScratch/Readme.md

     - `dotnet add package Fable.Browser.DOM`
     - `dotnet add package Fable.Core`

-Now you can run dotnet `fable watch src/Client` which will transpile your .fs files to JS.
+Now from the root folder you can run `dotnet fable watch src/Client` which will transpile your .fs files to JS.
   - After you run the command notice how the Program.fs now has a Program.fs.js generated by Fable.

 Now we need a simple html entry point, for this create a `src/Client/index.html` file and import the generated JS file that will be generated by Fable.

-index.html
+src/Client/index.html
 ```html
 <!doctype html>
 <html lang="en">